 While not everyone gets a loan to buy their car, the majority do.
 If you can afford it, paying for a car outright could make sense.
 However, you need to factor in certain aspects, such as cars depreciating as soon as they're driven off the dealership.
 Many people get a loan to fund a car instead, reducing the financial burden by splitting the payments into monthly instalments.
 More than two million cars are bought with finance in the UK.

 Reasons you need to stop stressing about car loans

-Do I need to get fully comprehensive insurance if I have a car loan
+Do I need comprehensive insurance with a car loan?

 The insurance works differently when you get your car through a loan since the vehicle is not yet yours technically.
 A fully comprehensive car insurance policy is necessary if you are leasing a car, and some companies may include it in your loan package.
 However, you should check with the lender to see if it's covered.
 Otherwise, you are responsible for insuring the vehicle.
 Comprehensive car insurance allows you to claim payment in case of an accident, even if you are the one responsible for it.
 It also covers the car damage even without knowing or proving who might have caused it.

 Can a parent get a loan to buy their child's car?

 While you can't get a loan for your child, you can buy a car with a loan and make the payments.
 In this scenario, the car would legally be yours, and the finance agreement would be between you and the lender.
 However, there's nothing to stop you from putting your child on the insurance as a registered driver.
 This way, they can drive the car, but you would still be the owner and the person responsible for paying the finance off.